The significance of a dog’s dry nose

 dog sniffing

-What a dog’s dry nose really means, is a question commonly posed to Vets.
-It’s often thought the nose denotes a pet’s health status, and that a dry, warm nose signifies they’re sick, or that a cool, moist nose says they are well.
+What a dog’s dry nose really means, is a question commonly posed to vets.
+It’s often thought the nose denotes a pet’s overall health status.
+Some people think that a dry, warm nose signifies they’re sick, or that a cool, moist nose means they are well.

 (1) dogs licking their noses and